 Chionodoxa forbesii ‘Blue Giant’ with Brunnera macrophylla ‘Little Jack’: With pretty, light blue spring blooms on both plants, ‘Little Jack’ produces stunning foliage from spring through frost—the perfect cover for fading bulb foliage.

 When you plan your spring garden, play with pairings.
 Pick your favorite bulbs, paying attention to bloom time, height, and light needs, then take a look at our Rozanne & Friends perennials to find your favorite companions.
 While the combinations above work well together, personalize your space by choosing colors, flowers, and fragrance you enjoy.
-Select plants that help mask the fading foliage of your preferred tulips and daffodils to keep your garden looking lush and lovely all season long.
+Select plants that help mask the fading foliage of your preferred tulips and daffodils.
+They keep your garden looking lush and lovely all season long.

 We all love spring blooming bulbs, and perennials make the perfect companions to these short-lived spring beauties.